znbm/fifthtouralpha/README.md

 When `env.debug` is `false`, the behavior of a program failing an assertion is undefined.
 The compiler is free to assume the assertion condition is always true, and optimize accordingly.

-TODO: actually, a conforming implementation can ignore assertions

 `assert` may be qualified as static with the `static` keyword.
 A static assertion is evaluated at compile time;